Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension: Introduction and statement of results.

 The natural dual slicing statement with the mass dimension was recently shown to be true by the author \cite{Aritro}.
 When dealing with the slicing question with a $1$ separated set in $\R^2$, it is natural to work with a width 1 tube $t_{u,v}$ which is explicitly described as:

-This is a tube of width 1, and whose perpendicular projecting line has slope $u$ and the vertical displacement of the right edge of the tube along this projecting line has displacement $v$.
-Later we will revert to using for lines, the coordinates $(\tilde{u},\tilde{v})$ that are the slopes and $y$ intercepts, and it will be clear from the context.

-In the continuous case, the Marstrand slicing theorem is a standard result that talks of the dimension of a typical slice in the sense of the Lebesgue measure.
-When we consider Cartesian grids, for two multiplicately independent numbers $p,q$ (i.e with $\frac{\log p}{\log q}$ is irrational.), it was conjectured by Furstenberg that every slice of the set $A_{p}\times A_{q} \subset [0,1]^{2}$ where $A_{p},A_{q}$ are respectively $p,q$ invariant, has Hausdorff dimension less than or equal to $dim(A_{p})+dim(A_{q})-1$ where $dim$ refers to the Hausdorff dimension.
-This was resolved recently by Shmerkin \cite{Shmerkin} and Wu \cite{Wu}.
+This is a tube of width 1.
+The line perpendicular to this tube and passing through the origin, has slope $u$.
+Henceforth we call this line $t_{\perp}$.
+The displacement of the point of intersection of the right edge of $t_{u,v}$ with $t_{\perp}$, is given by the coordinate $v$ .
+This is shown in the figure.

-In \cite{Aritro}, for the mass dimension in our setting of $1$ separated subsets in $\R^{2}$, with a Tchebysheff and Fubini type argument the slicing statement was first shown to be true in a weak asymptotic sense, and then it was also shown to be true for Lebesgue almost every slice.
+In \cite{Aritro}, for the mass dimension in our setting of $1$ separated subsets in $\R^{2}$, with a Tchebysheff and Fubini type argument the slicing statement was first shown to be true in an asymptotic sense, and then it was also shown to be true for Lebesgue almost every slice.
 One then specializes to sets $A,B \subset \N$ and considers the dimension of the intersection of the broken line $\{(x,y): y=\lfloor \tilde{u}x +\tilde{v} \rfloor, \tilde{u}>0 \}$ with the Cartesian product set $A \times B$.
-Such a broken line is a tube with vertical cross section of length 1, and thus the width of the tube is less than 1 and so the result follows for such tubes.
+Such a broken line is a tube with vertical cross section of length 1, and thus the width of the tube is less than 1 and so the result follows for such tubes, from the earlier statement for tubes of width $1$.

 We state the main slicing result with the mass dimension that was obtained earlier in \cite{Aritro}.